The History of The Wheel

 We developed the initial 'founding workshops' consultations into an annual programme of learning and networking events.
 After the Government invited The Wheel to join the then Social Partnership process in 2003, we developed our representation work on behalf of members and the wider sector.
 In 2003, and our representative work developed through our participation in this national forum.
 Over the years, we have successfully advocated for additional funding for the sector, supportive charity regulation and for a more structured relationship between the sector and the state.

 Our finance model has evolved over the years too.
 Whilst Initial seed funding came from a multi-year funding agreement with the Atlantic Philanthropies and a one-off donation from the Michael Smurfit Foundation, we soon had to become financially sustainable.
 The funding relationship with The Atlantic Philanthropies reduced year-on-year and ended completely in 2005.
 Our business model for financial sustainability now has three mutually inter-dependent strands: 1) core funding from certain statutory grant programmes for specific training and capacity building services provided to the sector; 2) earned income from charitable services provided to membership, including membership fees and the wider sector; 3) donations, grants, sponsorships, and contracts and grants from companies, philanthropic trusts and public bodies to fund specific work.

 Over the early years, the number of people employed with The Wheel fluctuated between five and eighteen people, depending on projects and funding.
 In recent years, this that grew steadily along with our membership numbers and enhanced position within the sector as its voice and champion.
 Depending on specific projects, our staffing tends to be between 15 and 20 people.

-Through the years, we have kept true to our initial role as a connecting mechanism for the community, voluntary and charity sector.
+Through the years, we have kept true to our initial role as a connecting mechanism for the community and voluntary, charity and social enterprise sector.